Developer(s) – Snowblind Studios

 The one thing I can’t fault this game for, however, is the gameplay, which is just as addictive and immersing as Dark Alliance.
 It revolves around the exact same concept; kill everything in sight, loot the corpses, return to the hub area and sell unwanted items, fight each boss as it comes, rinse, and repeat.
 Of course, there is also the added feature of online multiplayer for people with access to PS2 NetPlay, and the facility is also quite well handled, exceeding my expectations of what it would be like.

 The game plays out identically to Baldur’s Gate: Dark Alliance, and consequently, there are no issues with the controls at all.
 The only difference being is the method in which items are equipped and stored into player inventory, but to me, that would merely be splitting hairs.
 There is the same degree of strategy involved in combat, making the game just as enjoyable to play.

 Lifespan – 6/10

-The game’s lifespan is also on the same level as Baldur’s Gate: Dark Alliance, lasting roughly 10 to 15 hours, which in my opinion, is far too short for a game of it’s gameplay value and general calibre.
+The game’s lifespan is also on the same level as Baldur’s Gate: Dark Alliance, lasting roughly 10 to 15 hours, which in my opinion, is far too short for a game of its gameplay value and general caliber.
 A game this addictive can easily be made to last much longer, and after two Baldur’s Gate games, I initially thought that the developers may have realized that based on the critical and commercial success of the former two games, but sadly, that wasn’t the case.

 Storyline – 7/10